JulianKeller/cs425-backdoor/eviltwin/EvilTwin_Setup.md

-13. evil twin is now setup, now need to allocate ip addresses to clients `dnsmasq -C /root/Desktop/dnsmasq.conf -d`
+13. evil twin is now setup, now need to allocate ip addresses to clients `dnsmasq -C /root/Desktop/dnsmasq.conf -d` Congratulations, you have setup hotspot for yourself.

-14. NOW startup the webserver, see the tutorial for more info

-15. Finally run the deauthorization attack and kick people off the legit network onto ours
-	- TODO will add details on this later too
+14. Now we can start a local Apache webserver that we can redirect traffic to.
+	Place a webpage under `/var/www/html/index.html`.
+Ours is named index.html.
+	Start the server: `sudo /etc/init.d/apache2 start`

+15. Your apache server is running locally.
+Record the IP address `hostname -I` will give you your devices ip address.
+Additionally you can use localhost which is `127.0.0.1`

+15. Now we can do some dns spoofing.
+	Create a file `config/dnsspoof.conf`
+	Add urls you want to spoof to it.
+For example this will redirect anyone trying to visit http://www.example.com to our local apache server.
+	`127.0.0.1	example.com`
+	Note that the ip address and url must be separated by a tab, not spaces.
+	You can add as many lines like this as you like for redirecting traffic.

-16. now deauthorize clients so they connect to our network aireplay-ng –deauth 0 -a <BSSID> wlan0mon
+16. Now deauthorize clients so they connect to our network instead of their legit network.

+	`aireplay-ng –deauth 0 -a <BSSID> wlan1mon`

 # Caveats
 Only works for http websites, not https websites